Father's Rights in California

-If anything we have written applies to you, don’t panic.
+If anything we have written applies to you, don't panic.
 Mistakes can often be fixed.
 Our attorneys are available to speak with you about your specific case.
-If your matter is in Orange County, we offer an affordable, initial strategy session that will answer your questions and get you headed on the right track with your child custody matter.
+If you have a family law matter in Southern California, we offer an affordable, initial strategy session that will answer your questions and get you headed on the right track with your child custody matter.

 1. Out-spending the wife or mother in the illusion this will help.

 Divorce lawyers, like any other profession, have some bad seeds.
 Some of those that represent fathers encourage and embolden dads to try and outspend the mother in the divorce litigation to try to break her financially.
 They give this advice under the guise of fathers' rights.
 When such ridiculous advice is given, it is generally for the lawyer's self-interest as opposed to his or her client's.

 The California Family Code lays out the road-map for divorce and family law cases including all the support, property and custody issues.
 Over-zealously litigating cases generally causes one or a combination of things and none of them are consistent with a father's rights:

 - First, it exposes you to monetary sanctions by the court for failing and refusing to act reasonably and compromising where California public policy requires it.
 California Family Code Section 271 specifically states punishes a spouse that engages in unreasonable behavior that drives up the costs of litigation and is not consistent with California's public policy in attempting to resolve disputes.
 The reason this statute exist is to punish spouses or parents that violate this public policy.